gavinyork/zephyr3d/apps/doc/report/scene.api.md

 // Warning: (ae-forgotten-export) The symbol "DistributionType" needs to be exported by the entry point index.d.ts
 //
 // @public
-export function prefilterCubemap(tex: TextureCube, type: DistributionType, destTexture: TextureCube | FrameBuffer, numSamples?: number): void;
+export function prefilterCubemap(tex: TextureCube, type: DistributionType, destTexture: TextureCube | FrameBuffer, numSamples?: number, radianceSource?: boolean): void;

 // Warning: (ae-forgotten-export) The symbol "Primitive_base" needs to be exported by the entry point index.d.ts
 //